- The First-Time Skydiving Experience

 The benchmarks for human achievement are tied to records for furthest, fastest, longest, deepest, and in the case of skydiving – highest!
 Like all other records, the ceiling for the highest skydive has been challenged ever since Colonel Joseph Kittinger made the leap of all leaps in 1960 from an altitude of 102,800 feet!
-While Kittinger’s record has since been broken, this record is considered the most impressive considering the technology of the time and the knowledge base of whether a jump from such heights was even survivable.
+While Kittinger’s world record skydive has since been broken, this record is considered the most impressive considering the technology of the time and the knowledge base of whether a jump from such heights was even survivable.
 Without question, Kittinger’s bravery is celebrated as he was the first to venture into the great unknown.
 Remarkably Kittinger’s records for the highest parachute jump and fastest velocity stood for 52 years!

 Colonel Kittinger’s jump was used for science to learn how the human body could be kept safe in space and how best to safely return to earth using a bailout system.
 In 2012, the record for the highest skydive in history was broken by Felix Baumgartner in what’s been considered as the greatest marketing stunt in history!
 People from around the globe stopped everything to watch a YouTube live stream of Baumgartner stepping out of his Red Bull capsule from the stunning altitude of 127,852 feet!
 Baumgartner’s jump would set records for the highest skydive in history, fastest freefall speed (843.6 mph or Mach 1.25), and become the first man to break the sound barrier without vehicular power.
 Additionally, Baumgartner broke the records for vertical freefall distance with a drogue parachute, and vertical speed without a drogue.

-To say that Kittinger’s record for highest skydive in history wouldn’t be broken for 52 years, Baumgartner’s record for the highest jump would be broken just two years later by the most unsuspecting of adventurists – Alan Eustace – an executive at Google!
+To say that Kittinger’s record for the highest skydive in history wouldn’t be broken for 52 years, Baumgartner’s record for the highest jump would be broken just two years later by the most unsuspecting of adventurists – Alan Eustace – an executive at Google!